atheo810/free-code-camp/javascript-algorithms-and-data-structures/ES6/18.  Use class Syntax to Define a Constructor Function/README.md

 atlas.launch();
 ```

-It should be noted that the class keyword declares a new function, to which a constructor is added.
-This constructor is invoked when new is called to create a new object.
+It should be noted that the `class` keyword declares a new function, to which a constructor is added.
+This constructor is invoked when `new` is called to create a new object.

-Note: UpperCamelCase should be used by convention for ES6 class names, as in SpaceShuttle used above.
+**Note:** UpperCamelCase should be used by convention for ES6 class names, as in `SpaceShuttle` used above.

-The constructor method is a special method for creating and initializing an object created with a class.
+The `constructor` method is a special method for creating and initializing an object created with a class.
 You will learn more about it in the Object Oriented Programming section of the JavaScript Algorithms And Data Structures Certification.

-Use the class keyword and write a constructor to create the Vegetable class.
+Use the `class` keyword and write a `constructor` to create the `Vegetable` class.

-The Vegetable class allows you to create a vegetable object with a property name that gets passed to the constructor.
+The `Vegetable` class allows you to create a vegetable object with a property `name` that gets passed to the `constructor`.

 ## Tests

-Vegetable should be a class with a defined constructor method.
+`Vegetable` should be a `class` with a defined `constructor` method.

-The class keyword should be used.
+The `class` keyword should be used.

-Vegetable should be able to be instantiated.
+`Vegetable` should be able to be instantiated.

-carrot.name should return carrot.
+`carrot.name` should return `carrot`.